 Limit activities that could make you fall or increase pressure on your eye, such as climbing a ladder or dancing.
 Avoid heavy lifting.
 Stay away from dust and blowing sand.

-Carefully follow your doctor's instructions for using eye drops after surgery.
+Follow your doctor's instructions for using eye drops carefully.
 The drops help prevent infection.
 They also help prevent your body from rejecting your new cornea.

 Follow up with your doctor as directed.
 You may need to have stitches removed, and your doctor will want to check your healing and eyesight.